-During the last few decades, I have built a comparatively successful career in the business side of the nonprofit sector–specifically marketing and fund development.
-As an executive leader, I eventually created a niche for myself by initiating and implementing major gift programs for four different human service agencies.
+During the last few decades, I have built a successful career in the business side of the nonprofit sector–specifically marketing and fund development.
+As an executive leader, I eventually created a niche for myself by initiating and implementing annual and major gift programs for four different human service agencies.
 While my efforts resulted in significant monetary growth for each of these organizations; I was so wrapped up in the work I was doing that I was neglecting my family and friends–the very people in my life who loved and appreciated me most.

 Everything changed on the evening of October 15, 2014, a mere two weeks before my son’s ninth birthday, when I had a grand mal seizure while reading with him in his bed.

 The seizure struck suddenly, and I didn’t know what was happening.
 I was frozen in a fetal position and I couldn’t speak.
 I literally felt an electrical surge run through my body and it was as if I had somehow short-circuited.
 Thankfully, my son noticed something was wrong, and he called out to my husband.

 As I was drifting in and out of consciousness, I remember thinking I was having a stroke and dying.
 In my mind, I pleaded with God to not let me die in my son’s bed.
 I feared the psychological effect of not only dying but dying like that, would be too much for him to handle and I couldn’t begin to imagine how he would recover.
 Plus, there was still so much I needed to communicate to so many people, including my husband and my son.